An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms

 \item $\E[\potential(\theta_{n}) \1{\EventU_{\lfloor (n-1) / \optN \rfloor}}] \leq (\remCR / \CR^{\optN-1}) \CR^{n} \potential(\theta_{0})$ for any $n \in \N_{+}$.

-\item $\Pr[\potential(\theta_{n}) < \epsilon] \geq \Pr[\EventU_{\lfloor n / \optN \rfloor}] - (\potential(\theta_{0}) / \epsilon) \CR^{n} (\remCR/\CR^{\optN-1})$ for any $n \in \N_{+}$ and $\epsilon > 0$. \end{enumerate} \end{theorem}
+\item $\Pr[\potential(\theta_{n}) < \epsilon] \geq \Pr[\EventU_{\lfloor (n-1) / \optN \rfloor}] - (\potential(\theta_{0}) / \epsilon) \CR^{n} (\remCR/\CR^{\optN-1})$ for any $n \in \N_{+}$ and $\epsilon > 0$. \end{enumerate} \end{theorem}

-The second statement is the counterpart of the consequence of Theorem~\ref{thm:lc-igo}, however, $\potential(\theta_{n})$ is multiplied by $\1{\EventU_{\lfloor (n-1) / \optN \rfloor}}$.
+The second statement is the counterpart of the consequence of Theorem~\ref{thm:lc-igo}; however, $\potential(\theta_{n})$ is multiplied by $\1{\EventU_{\lfloor (n-1) / \optN \rfloor}}$.
 This is because $\potential(\theta_n)$ may not converge toward zero and may leave the neighborhood $U$, which is intuitively the basin of attraction of the desired point $\theta^* \in \Theta$.
-The first statement proves the lower bound on the probability that all $\theta_{i\optN}$ for $i \geq 0$ stay in $U$.
-The statement reads that this probability can be arbitrarily close to $1$ as we take the initial point $\theta_0$ such that $\potential(\theta_0)$ is sufficiently small.
+The first statement provides a lower bound on the probability that all $\theta_{i\optN}$ for $i \geq 0$ stay in $U$.
+The statement reads that this probability can be arbitrarily close to $1$ if we take the initial point $\theta_0$ such that $\potential(\theta_0)$ is sufficiently small.
 However, there is always a positive probability that $\theta_n$ leaves $U$.
 The third statement is the most interesting result.
-The probability of $\potential(\theta_n)$ being smaller than a given $\epsilon > 0$ will eventually \new{be} lower bounded by the probability that all $\theta_{i\optN}$ stay in $U$, which is lower bounded by the first statement.
+The probability of $\potential(\theta_n)$ being smaller than a given $\epsilon > 0$ will eventually be lower-bounded by the probability that all $\theta_{i\optN}$ stay in $U$, which is lower-bounded according to the first statement.
 Roughly speaking, $\potential(\theta_n)$ converges towards $0$ as long as $\theta_{i\optN}$ stays in $U$ for all $i \geq 0$.
 The asymptotic results are derived in Corollary~\ref{cor:llc-igo} after the proof of Theorem~\ref{thm:llc-igo}.